talenaa/dragonBallApi/README.md

 **Dragon Ball API**
 -

 **What is this project about?**
 -
 In this project our objective is to make a Dragon Ball API, using just html, css and JavaScript.

 The page must also be responsive, so it can be seen through phones and tablets.

-**How did I made it**
--
-For this project I used: Html, Css, and JavaSript.

-For the styles and cards I just used css and bootstrap.

-For the JSON I used Postman.

-I also made three html's and three css's, so I could style each one of the pages and cards, I also made two JavaScript for each one of the content (characters and planets).

 **About the code**